HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ## Backlog Grooming

+**Best Practices:**

-- Do frequent groomings instead of one big grooming call e.g. have the grooming meeting every week or break it down to smaller sessions based on team feedback
+- **Frequent Groomings:** Hold weekly grooming meetings or break them into smaller sessions based on team feedback to avoid a single large call.

-- Encourage team conversations rather than you just providing all the required details
-- Remove any fear within team members by having conversations with them that it is okay to say you don't understand the story or it needs more details
-- Do a round table if you notice that any team members are not participating by providing their inputs/raising questions/feedback
+- **Encourage Team Input:** Foster discussions rather than solely providing details yourself.
+Create an environment where team members feel comfortable asking for clarification or admitting they don’t understand.

+- **Round Table Participation:** If some team members are not contributing, do a round table to ensure everyone has the opportunity to provide input, raise questions, or give feedback.

-- Ensure that the story has enough details for anyone in the team to work on it
+- **Detail Adequacy:** Ensure each story has enough detail for any team member to understand and work on it.

-- Use any tools to get the story point size from all team members
+- **Story Points:** Use tools to gather story point estimates from all team members.
+When in doubt, lean towards a higher estimation rather than a lower one.

-- Always try to go with a bigger estimation when in doubt rather than a smaller one
-- If any team member gives very high estimation ask them the reason to see if it's justified - split stories to multiple smaller ones if needed
+- **High Estimations:** If a team member provides a very high estimate, ask for justification to determine if it’s reasonable.
+Consider splitting large stories into smaller ones if needed.

-- For any stories that are new to the team check if a spike is needed - if so try to have it in the sprint prior to the work so that feasibility/approach to be used/gotchas are known prior to the implementation.
-Based on the spike further discussions can happen
+- **Spikes:** For new stories, check if a spike (research or exploration task) is needed to understand feasibility, approach, and potential challenges.
+Conduct this spike in the sprint before the implementation to ensure readiness.

-- If you have new team members they may not be in a position to know if the story has required details - ask them to go through the story during the week and come up with any questions for the next grooming call
+- **New Team Members:** Ask new members to review stories during the week and come prepared with questions for the next grooming session.

-Problems faced:
-- Getting team participation is always a difficult task - it requires commitment from every team member
+**Problems Faced:**

+- **Team Participation:** Engaging all team members can be challenging and requires their commitment.

-- Some team members end up asking more questions/indicate they have no idea on what needs to be done after picking up the story
+- **Uncertainty and Questions:** Some members may ask many questions or claim they don’t understand what needs to be done after picking up a story.

-- Sometimes team members assume that they may not be working on a particular story so they don't need to worry about if adequate details are present in the story
-- More experience/domain knowledge may be needed to assess impacts/risks associated with a work item
+- **Assumptions:** Team members might assume they won’t work on certain stories and therefore not concern themselves with story details.

+- **Experience Gap:** Assessing impacts and risks may require more experience or domain knowledge, which can affect story evaluation.

 {% include donate.html %}
 {% include advertisement.html %}

 ## PI Planning

+**Best Practices:**

-- Use any whiteboarding tools to plan work items across sprints
+- **Use Whiteboarding Tools:** Leverage digital whiteboarding tools to plan work items across sprints.
+This helps visualize and organize tasks effectively.

-- Get inputs from team members to allocate any technical debt/backlog items that they would like to focus on in the upcoming PI and see if it can be accommodated
+- **Gather Team Inputs:** Solicit input from team members to identify and allocate technical debt or backlog items they want to address in the upcoming Program Increment (PI).
+Check if these can be accommodated.

-- Add sections/different areas that the team could focus on - e.g. CI/CD, security etc. so that everything is covered
+- **Include Focus Areas:** Add sections for different focus areas, such as CI/CD, security, etc., to ensure all critical aspects are covered.

-- Prioritize the backlog to see potential items that could be worked upon to fill any gaps in PI
+- **Prioritize the Backlog:** Review and prioritize the backlog to identify potential items that can address gaps in the PI planning.

-- Publish the planning to other dependent teams to that they could take a look at raise any items missed out
+- **Publish Planning:** Share the planning with dependent teams to review and raise any missing items or concerns.

 <figure>
     <a href="{{ site.url }}/assets/img/2021/12/pi-planning-board.png">